gxe778/Trajectory-Inference-Methods-applied-on-early-cell-lines-from-human-embryo/README.md

 https://www.nature.com/articles/nsmb.2660

 #Project is continously undergoing edits and construction, and therefore algorithm scripts may not reflect ideal or final form.
 Data has been modified into an excel file of Rpkm counts of individual cells.
 Original publication and table (Supp.
-File #1) is found below:
+File #1) is found above.